Frequently Asked Questions

 Yes!
 RSV provides all Special Education services identified in a student’s Individualized Education Plan (IEP), and is committed to providing these services in the most inclusive environment.
 RSV’s Special Education Lead, will serve as a Case Manager for students who receive services, and we will contract for other related service providers.

-Our school week will be Monday through Thursday 8:30am-4:00pm and Fridays 8:30am-12:35pm, with a unique daily structure that incorporates time for community building, interdisciplinary learning, student designed learning experiences., and homework support.
+Our school week will be Monday, Tuesday, Thursday, Friday 8:30am-4:00pm and Wednesday 8:30am-12:35pm, with a unique daily structure that incorporates time for community building, interdisciplinary learning, student designed learning experiences., and homework support.
 School days begin with the chance for students to check in with themselves, teachers, and other staff members.
 Time is then dedicated to team taught core classes and deep, investigative learning.
 This is followed by time devoted to student-directed learning, where students are guided by teachers in designing their own explorations and learning experiences.
 Longer blocks of time will allow students to investigate content from multiple perspectives, as well as deepen relationships among subjects.

-RSV will enroll 70 - 9th & 10th grade students for the 2024-2025 school year.
-If interest exceeds these numbers, a public lottery will be held Spring 2024.
+RSV will enroll 140 - 9th-12th grade students for the 2026-2027 school year.
+If interest exceeds these numbers, a public lottery will be held Spring 2026.
 Following the lottery, a waitlist will be based on the order in which applications were received.
-However, if not all 70 spots are filled, students are accepted on a first-come, first-served basis.
+However, if not all 140 spots are filled, students are accepted on a first-come, first-served basis.

 YES!
 Charter schools are a type of public school.
 Like all public schools, they are open to all students, tuition-free, publicly funded, staffed by certified teachers, and held accountable to state and national standards.
 In exchange for greater accountability, teachers and principals are given more flexibility to be innovative in their teaching methods and curriculum that improves student learning.
 Charter schools offer more flexibility with staffing, a typical school day and length of the school year.